Automattic/wp-calypso/docs/react-component-unit-testing.md

 ## [Getting started](#getting-started)

-To run all current tests, run `npm test` in the root source folder.
+To run all current client side tests, run `npm run test-client` in the root source folder.
 You can also run individual tests.
-Check [How to run single test runner](https://github.com/Automattic/wp-calypso/blob/master/test/README.md#how-to-run-single-test-runner) documentation for more details.
+Check [How to run single test runner](https://github.com/Automattic/wp-calypso/blob/master/docs/testing.md) documentation for more details.

 Going through the current tests is a good way to get ideas for how different kinds of things can be tested.

 ### [Set up a test environment](#setting-up-environment)

 It's very possible that your tests will assume the existence of a browser environment to work properly.
-Refer to the [Use fake DOM](https://github.com/Automattic/wp-calypso/tree/master/test/test/helpers/use-fake-dom) test helper documentation to learn how to configure an emulated DOM for your test.
+The test runner we use [Jest](https://facebook.github.io/jest) allows to set browser-like environment through [jsdom](https://github.com/tmpvar/jsdom).
+We opted to default to node-like environment to make tests faster.
+If some tests require another environment, you can add a @jest-environment docblock.
+Check [this Jest doc](https://facebook.github.io/jest/docs/configuration.html#testenvironment-string) to learn more.

 ### [What to test?](#what-to-test)